Renaissance in Albania: Marin Barleti

 Marin Barleti (1450-1454–1512) was an Albanian humanist, historian, writer, and priest from Shkodër.
-He is considered as the first Albanian historian due to him being an eyewitness to the Siege of Shkodra about which he wrote a book with the same title.
-In 1504 he published Historia de vita et gestis Scanderbegi Epirotarum principis (The history of the life and deeds of Skanderbeg, the Prince of Epirus).
+He is considered as the first Albanian historian due to him being an eyewitness to the Siege of Shkodra, on which he based his first book.
+His reputation as a historian was furthermore cemented in 1504 with the publishing of Historia de vita et gestis Scanderbegi Epirotarum principis (The history of the life and deeds of Skanderbeg, the Prince of Epirus).
 His third and lesser-known work is titled A Brief History of Lives of Popes and Emperors.
-After leaving Albania he was given Venetian citizenship and a stall at a meat market in Rialto before becoming a priest after his theological studies at Venice and Padova and would soon be appointed to serve at St. Stephens Church in Piovene.
+After leaving Albania he was given Venetian citizenship and a stall at a meat market in Rialto before becoming a priest after his theological studies at Venice and Padua.
+He would later be appointed to serve at St. Stephens Church in Piovene.
+Despite the title of first Albanian historian, Barleti fabricated several events to match his interpretations.

 Dhimitër Frëngu

 Dhimitër Frëngu, also known as Demetrio Franco (1443–1525), was an Albanian historian and writer born in Drivast.
 He was a cousin of Pal Engjëlli and served under Skanderbeg.
-After the Ottoman invasion, he settled in Italy, where he published the biography about Skanderbeg in 1480 as well as another book titled Gli illustri e gloriosi gesti e vittoriose imprese fatte contro i Turchi dal Signor Don Georgio Castriotto detto Scanderbeg, principe d' Epiro.
+After the Ottoman invasion, he settled in Italy, where he wrote his two most known works, the biography on Skanderbeg in 1480 and Gli illustri e gloriosi gesti e vittoriose imprese fatte contro i Turchi dal Signor Don Georgio Castriotto detto Scanderbeg, principe d' Epiro.